Virginia State

 The student will demonstrate knowledge of banking transactions by

 Evaluating services and related costs associated with personal banking.
-Lesson – Debit Cards
+Lesson – How Debit Cards Work

 Differentiating among types of electronic monetary transactions.
-Lesson – Debit Cards
+Lesson – How Debit Cards Work

 Lesson – What is Money?